nikkilr88/egghead-asciicasts/getting-started-with-redux/18reactTodoListExample(Toggling)/18reactTodoListExample(Toggling).md

 Let's recap how toggling the todo actually works.

-It starts with me dispatching the toggle todo action inside my click handler, with a type toggle todo and the ID, which is the ID of the todo being rendered.
+It starts with me dispatching the toggle todo action inside my click handler, with a type `TOGGLE_TODO` and the ID, which is the ID of the todo being rendered.

 ```javascript
 onClick={() => {